My wife and I recently visited the Flagstaff

 Flagstaff

 Arboretum serves many purposes, as I hinted at before.
-The most surprising
+They serve as a DNA bank

 for native plants.